alemtv/DjangoRestFramework-Anagrams/README.md

 ![DB view](https://saniokas.pythonanywhere.com/static/blog/images/db_view.jpg)

+**WordBook** - table to store all words (provided in dictionary.txt).
+**Anagram** - table to store the relationships between anagram_key and the world list.
+Anagram table is updated each time a new word is created or an existing word is deleted.

 ## Installation
 1. **Create and activate the virtual environment.**
 2. **Clone the project.** Open the command line, go to the folder where you want to save the project and enter the following command: